MohamedMohsen01/SQL-Projects/Tesla Car Sales Analysis SQL/README.md

 ## Data Description:

 The dataset employed in this analysis was obtained from the Kaggle website.
 It encompasses a comprehensive collection of information concerning the cars sold by the company.
-The dataset includes essential details such as car models, versions, countries of sale, customer purchase types, car prices, sales figures, and gross profits.
+The dataset includes essential details such as car models, versions, countries of sale, customer purchase types, car prices, and gross profits.
 This rich dataset forms the foundation for our in-depth analysis aimed at extracting valuable insights to enhance the company's sales performance and overall profitability.

-### Data Dectionary:
+### Data Dictionary:

 This dataset contains 7 columns and 924 rows.